haiwen/seafile-admin-docs/manual/extension/setup_seadoc.md

 3. Seafile server loads the content, then sends it to SeaDoc server and write it to the cache at the same time.
 4. After SeaDoc receives the content, it will be sent to the browser.

-## Deployment method
+## Deployment SeaDoc

-SeaDoc has the following deployment methods with different situations:

-- **Situation 1**: Deploy SeaDoc server with the same host as Seafile  Server deploy in single-node docker mode

-- **Situation 2**: Deploy SeaDoc server on:
-    - A new host
-    - Same host with Seafile server cluster (frontend node)
-    - Same host with Seafile server deploy from binary packages

-### SeaDoc and Seafile docker (single-node mode) are deployed on the same host
+The easiest way to deployment SeaDoc is to deploy it with Seafile server on the same host using the same Docker network.
+If in some situations, you need to deployment SeaDoc standalone, you can follow the next section.

-1. Download the `seadoc.yml` and integrate SeaDoc in Seafile docker.
+1. Download the `seadoc.yml` to `/opt/seafile`

     ```shell
     wget https://manual.seafile.com/12.0/docker/seadoc.yml